 No time to drive around to wineries across the territory?
 No problem!
 You can enjoy a 100% Romanian wine tasting experience in Bucharest or in just one day tour from Bucharest!

 1. Bucharest City Tour and Wine Tasting

 We have created a special something for busy bees: Bucharest City Tour and Wine Tasting.
-A 2.5 hours experience, great for having a glimpse at emblematic sights of Bucharest topped up with a Romanian wine and cheese tasting at the end.
-You will be introduced to the marvelous flavours of Romanian wine from all regions by a sommelier who is more than excited to share wisdom with wine lovers!
+A 2.5 hours experience, great for having a glimpse at the emblematic sights of Bucharest topped up with a Romanian wine and cheese tasting at the end.
+You will be introduced to the marvelous flavors of Romanian wine from all regions by a sommelier who is more than excited to share wisdom with wine lovers!

 2. Wines of Wallachia

 Do you have a little more time on your hands?
 Amazing!
-How about a one day trip to Dealu Mare, home of some of the greatest Romanian Wines?
+How about a one-day trip to Dealu Mare, home of some of the greatest Romanian Wines?
 We like to call this tour Wines of Wallachia.
 What’s so great about this tour (besides the fact that it’s a wine tasting tour?!)
-You will have a unique experience while in “Crama 1777” Museum– a closer look into how the wine process looked like in the 19th and 20th centuries.
+You will have a unique experience while in the “Crama 1777” Museum– a closer look into how the wine process looked like in the 19th and 20th centuries.
 Then visit two wineries and explore the taste with a little help from wine experts and indulge in traditional cheeses and finger food.